What is Trait-Based Leadership?

-Trait-based theory, by implication, asserts that the best leaders are born to lead.
+- Trait-based theory, by implication, asserts that the best leaders are born to lead.
 And from a training and development standpoint, trait-based theory also implies that if a person does not possess the 'right' leadership traits, then he or she will not be able to lead effectively, or certainly, will not lead as well as a natural-born leader.

 The ideas and implications of trait-based leadership theory - i.e., that effective leadership and potential leaders are determined by a largely pre-destined and unchanging set of character traits - that 'good leaders are born not made' - dominated leadership thinking until the mid-20th century.

 Trait-based theoretical models of effective leadership draw on the idea that great leaders have certain character traits with the dated opinion that all successful leaders are born leaders.
-According to this idea, leaders depend their success on a largely pre-destined set of character traits.
+According to this idea, leaders depend on their success on a largely pre-destined set of character traits.

 In 1948, Ralph Stogdill analysed data from over 100 leadership related studies and was the first to challenge trait-based theory.
 He found there were too many qualities that make up a successful leader.

-David Buchanan and Andrzej Huczynski summarised this for today’s modern society with " The problem is that research has been unable to identify a common, agreed set of attributes.
+- David Buchanan and Andrzej Huczynski summarised this for today’s modern society with " The problem is that research has been unable to identify a common, agreed set of attributes.
 Successful leaders seem to defy classification and measurement from this perspective ."

 In 1987, Kouzes and Posner published the bestselling book ‘ The Leadership Challenge ’.
 Surveying 630 managers, they identified the qualities followers looked for in a leader.
 Below are Kouzes and Posner's suggested ten primary or key leadership traits: